Using Spotify on a Fitbit tracker has been a reality for a while now, giving you much greater control over your music.

 Add tracks to your Spotify library

-If you're playing a track and you want to download it to your full Spotify library for the future, simply tap on the heart icon in the top-right to do so.
+If you're playing a track and you want to download it to your full Spotify library for the future, simply tap on the heart icon in the top right corner.

 Start playlists from your Fitbit